Czech Republic women's national floorball team: Milestones of the National Team

 They beat Finland for the first time at the Polish Cup in 2013 and then again at the EFT later that same year.
 In 2014 in Prague, they won their first silver medal at the EFT after victories over Finland and Switzerland.

 They defeated Sweden for the first time at the EFT in September 2023 and earned their second silver medal at the tournament.
 At the World Championships in the same year, they claimed their second bronze medal, thereby matching Norway in fourth place in the all-time medal standings.

+Players of the Czech national team celebrate reaching their first World Championship final in 2025.

+In 2025 at the EFT, they first defeated Finland for the sixth time by a record margin of 7–2 (having previously won by at most a single goal), and subsequently beat them again later that year in the World Championship semi-finals, earning their first-ever silver medal.
+This definitively pushed them ahead of Norway.
+At this championship, Šárka Staňková became the first Czech woman to be voted Most Valuable Player, and Czech players made up half of the All-Star team.